AniLiar/spsu-mm-multiagent-technologies/JADE-FirstTask/README.md

 # spsu-mm-multiagent-technologies
 My homework for study course on multi-agent technologies.<br/>
-My multi-agent system finds average of agents values.
+My multi-agent system finds average of agents values.</br>
 <b>NOTE:</b>The graph for the algorithm is an acyclic graph.<br/>

 <b>jade-myconfiguration:</b><br/>